coveo/source.coveo.com/_posts/2018-05-01-building-the-elastic-demo.md

 ## Deep dive into indexing the Movies.

 ### Step 1: Crawling.
-The Movie database ([TheMovieDb](https://api.themoviedb.org)) has a very rich REST api where we can get all the information we want from a movie.
-We can get the general information, like budget and revenue, but also the featured actors, crew and even reviews.
+The Movie database ([TheMovieDb](https://api.themoviedb.org)) has a very rich REST api where we could get all the information we wanted for a movie.
+We could get the general information, like budget and revenue, but also the featured actors, crew and even reviews.

-We get the following JSON from the Movie Database:
+We got the following JSON from the Movie Database:
 ``` json
 {
     "alternative_titles": {